Force over Distance: Chapter 41

 //Locally?// Young asked.

 //For every petal in the flower of your full self that won’t make it, that cannot make it—the local endings can be terrible.
 Perhaps it will happen here.
-Perhaps it will happen very soon now.//
+Perhaps very soon now.//

 //‘Perhaps’,// Young said fiercely. //Perhaps?
 Meaning some of us won’t make it—but some of us will?
 You’re doing it this way to give us a chance?//